AY2526S1-CS2103T-W08-3/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `EduLink` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - Add student**

+**Guarantees**

+* Student records are stored in the system with a unique ID.
+* All data is validated and normalized.
+* Tutor sees a confirmation message with student details.

 **MSS**

-1. User requests to list persons
+1. Tutor chooses to add new student.
-2. AddressBook shows a list of persons
+2. EduLink validates the data provided.
-3. User requests to delete a specific person in the list
+3. EduLink assigns a unique ID to the student.
-4. AddressBook deletes the person
+4. EduLink stores the student record.
+5. EduLink displays a success message showing the student details.

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+Any field fails validation.
+  * 2a1.
+EduLink shows an error.

     Use case ends.

-* 3a.
-The given index is invalid.
+* 4a.
+Error on storing student record.
+  * 4a1.
+EduLink displays an error.

+    Use case ends.

+**Use case: UC02 - Delete student**

+**Preconditions**

+* At least one student exists in the system.

+**Guarantees**

+* Student record is removed from the system.
+* Tutor sees a confirmation message with deleted student details.

+**MSS**

+1. Tutor chooses to delete a particular student from the system.
+2. EduLink searches for and displays a list of matching students.
+3. EduLink prompts Tutor to select a student.
+4. Tutor chooses the desired student to delete.
+5. EduLink displays confirmation message.
+6. Tutor confirms delete action.
+7. EduLink deletes the student.
+8. EduLink displays a success message.

+    Use case ends.

+**Extensions**

+* 2a.
+No student matches the given name.
+  * 2a1.
+EduLink displays an error.

+    Use case ends.

+* 4a.
+Tutor chooses invalid student.
-    * 3a1.
-AddressBook shows an error message.
+  * 4a1.
+EduLink displays an error.

-      Use case resumes at step 2.
+    Use case resumes from step 3.

+* 6a.
+Tutor chooses not to confirm delete action.
+  * 6a1.
+EduLink displays cancellation message

+    Use case ends.
+* *a.
+Tutor chooses to cancel the delete action at any time.
+  * *a1.
+EduLink displays cancellation message

+    Use case ends.

+**Use case: UC03 - Find student**

+**MSS**

+1. Tutor searches for student.
+2. EduLink searches for all students matching the name.
+3. EduLink displays all matching students with their details.

+   Use case ends.

+**Extensions**

+* 2a.
+No student matches the name.
+  * 2a1.
+EduLink shows an error.

+    Use case ends.

+**Use case: UC04 - List students**

+**MSS**

+1. Tutor chooses to display list of students.
+2. EduLink retrieves all students.
+3. EduLink displays the full list of students.

+   Use case ends.

+**Extensions**

+* 2a.
+There are no students added yet.
+  * 2a1.
+EduLink shows an error.

+    Use case ends.

 *{More to be added}*